 We work with an underwriting consultant who is familiar with how each life insurance company prices a policy.
 After learning the specifics of your condition, we will use the knowledge of our consultant to apply with the insurance company that is most likely to approve your case with the lowest possible rate.
 This research is kept completely confidential.

 There is no charge for this service.
 And it’s completely private.
-Our goal is to find you the best and most affordable life insurance policy if you have a pacemaker or any other medical condition.
+Our goal is to find you the best and most affordable life insurance policy if you have a pacemaker or any other medical condition such a past stroke or heart attack.

 If you either have questions or need advice for finding life insurance with a pacemaker, please call us at 858-703-6178 today.
 We are here to help.